-This is how you create an ecosystem.
-You plant a seed and let it grow!
+This is how we create an ecosystem.
+We plant a seed and let it grow!

 PS This, by the way, is also why it’s such a silly idea to discourage local founders from selling their ventures to overseas buyers.
 The $750 million that Fairfax paid for Trade Me in 2006 has been multiplied many many times over in subsequent generations of ventures.
 Every new success is another pebble in the pond, creating a new set of ripples.

 This list is based just on things I’m aware of and can recall of the top of my head and some lightweight LinkedIn stalking, so I’m sure it’s incomplete.
 Apologies to anybody that I’ve missed.
 Please help me correct the record and I’ll treat this essay as an open draft. ↩︎